jfx319/vicente_CS6501/project_proposal.md

 According to the federally-funded Breast Cancer Surveillance Consortium, the overall sensitivity of digital mammography in the U.S. screening population is 84%, and the overall specificity is 91% [[3](http://www.ncbi.nlm.nih.gov/pubmed/26501537)].
 This represents the gold standard human (radiologist) performance.

+A rough initial comparison can be made with accuracy and specificity on standardized held-out testing data (for each dataset).

 ##### *Primary metric*:  Area Under the Receiver Operating Characteristics (AUROC)